MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -AcceptMessagesOnlyFromSendersOrMembers
-!!!
-Exchange Server 2010

-The AcceptMessagesOnlyFromSendersOrMembers parameter specifies the mailbox users, mail users, mail contacts, and distribution groups who are allowed to send e-mail messages to this mail-enabled public folder.
-You can use any of the following values for the allowed distribution groups:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- Legacy Exchange DN

-- Primary SMTP e-mail address

-By default, this parameter is blank.
-This default value enables the mail-enabled public folder to accept messages from all senders.

-!!!
-Exchange Server 2013

-The AcceptMessagesOnlyFromSendersOrMembers parameter specifies the mailbox users, mail users, mail contacts, and distribution groups who are allowed to send email messages to this mail-enabled public folder.
-You can use any of the following values for the allowed distribution groups:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- Legacy Exchange DN

-- Primary SMTP email address

-By default, this parameter is blank.
-This default value enables the mail-enabled public folder to accept messages from all senders.

-!!!
-Exchange Server 2016, Exchange Online

 The AcceptMessagesOnlyFromSendersOrMembers parameter specifies who is allowed to send messages to this recipient.
 Messages from other senders are rejected.

 Valid values for this parameter are individual senders and groups in your organization.
 Individual senders are mailboxes, mail users, and mail contacts.
 Groups are distribution groups, mail-enabled security groups, and dynamic distribution groups.
 Specifying a group means all members of the group are allowed to send messages to this recipient.